DJI: US sanctions

 In December 2020, the United States Department of Commerce added DJI to the Bureau of Industry and Security's Entity List.
 In January 2021, President Trump signed an executive order mandating the removal of Chinese-made drones from U.S. government fleets.
 In December 2021, the United States Department of the Treasury prohibited investment in DJI by US individuals and entities, accusing the company of assisting the People's Liberation Army and being complicit in aiding the persecution of Uyghurs.

 In October 2022, the United States Department of Defense added DJI to a list of "Chinese military companies" operating in the U.S. In October 2024, DJI filed a lawsuit against the U.S. Department of Defense in an attempt to have the designation removed, arguing that it "is neither owned nor controlled by the Chinese military."
 In September 2025, DJI lost the lawsuit.
 The court ruled that the Defense Department had substantial evidence supporting its finding that DJI contributes to the "Chinese defense industrial base."

 In 2023, DJI enlisted lobbying firms Subject Matter (who later changed their name to Avoq), Vogel Group, and CLS Strategies to address U.S. restrictions and challenges.
 Amid debates on Chinese client representation, Vogel Group and Avoq ceased representation in February 2024, while CLS Strategies continued to advocate for DJI.
 Law firms Sidley Austin and Porter Wright Morris & Arthur, along with Liberty Government Affairs led by Brian Darling, also supported DJI in lobbying efforts.

 In September 2024, the U.S. House of Representatives passed the Countering CCP Drones Act.
 The legislation pending in the U.S. Senate aims to include DJI on a list maintained by the Federal Communications Commission (FCC) under the Secure and Trusted Communications Networks Act of 2019.
 This action would effectively prevent DJI's drones from operating on U.S. communications infrastructure, making them unusable in the country.
 DJI denounced what it termed "inaccurate and unsubstantiated allegations".

 In October 2024, it was reported that the U.S. Customs and Border Protection was stopping the import of certain DJI drones into the U.S. under the Uyghur Forced Labor Prevention Act.
+In December 2025, the FCC banned the import, marketing, and sale of new DJI and Autel Robotics drone models in the U.S., though models already approved by the FCC up to that point were excluded from the ban.